 Complete the following steps for the placement of a driven post with a soil plate:

-- 1. Drive post (PN-33903A) at post locations 4 through 7 and post (PN-33989G) at post locations 8 and 9 with an appropriate driving head/equipment. - 2.
+- 1. Drive post (PN-33903A) at post locations 4 through 9 with an appropriate driving head/equipment. - 2.
 Follow Steps 3 and 4 in the "Terminal Line Posts in Driven Sleeve-Posts 4 through 9" section above.

 Terminal Cables